 - Flow paths from the inflow points to the outflow points of shallow treatment wetlands shall be maximized through the use of internal design geometry and the inclusion of features such as berms, baffles, and islands in design plans.
-The minimum length to width ratio for a shallow treatment wetland is 2:1. - Inlet areas shall be stabilized to ensure that non-erosive conditions exist for at least the 1-year design storm event. - For shallow surface wetlands, inlet pipes shall be set at the permanent pool or slightly above to limit erosive conditions.
-For gravel wetlands, inlet pipes shall be set either at the permanent pool or at the base of the gravel bed. - Gravel wetlands designed with an organic soil layer at the surface shall have vertical perforated riser pipes or other conveyance means that deliver stormwater from the surface down to the subsurface perforated distribution lines.
-The vertical risers shall not be capped, but rather covered with an inlet grate to allow for overflow when the water level exceeds the WQv. - The channel immediately below a treatment wetland outfall shall be modified to prevent erosion and conform to natural dimensions in the shortest possible distance, typically by use of appropriately sized riprap placed over filter cloth.
+The minimum length to width ratio for a shallow treatment wetland is 2:1. - Inlet areas shall be stabilized to ensure that non-erosive conditions exist for at least the 1-year design storm event. - A low-flow orifice shall be provided if the pond is designed to meet the extended detention requirements of the WQv and CPv.
+The orifice shall be sized to provide the required detention time during the applicable design storm(s) and designed to ensure that no clogging shall occur. - When a treatment wetland is located in medium to coarse sands and above the average groundwater table, a liner shall be used to sustain a permanent pool of water.
+If geotechnical tests confirm soils with an infiltration rate of 0.05 inches per hour or greater, then a liner is required.
+The acceptable liner options include: (a) 6 to 12 inches of clay soil (minimum 15% passing the #200 sieve and a maximum permeability of 1 x 10-5 cm/sec), (b) a 30 mil poly-liner, or (c) bentonite.
+The channel immediately below a treatment wetland outfall shall be modified to prevent erosion and conform to natural dimensions in the shortest possible distance, typically by use of appropriately sized riprap placed over filter fabric.
 A stilling basin or outlet protection shall be used to reduce flow velocities from the principal spillway to non-erosive velocities of 3.5 to 5.0 fps.
+Stormwater from treatment wetland outlets shall be conveyed to discharge location in non-erosive manner.